PiotrNawrot/nanoT5/README.md

 ##

-In this project, we expose (for research purposes) and optimise everything in the training pipeline of T5 except from model implementation. **Most importantly, we base our code on PyTorch, since access to TPUs is limited.** Among others:
+In this project, we expose (for research purposes) and optimise everything in the training pipeline of T5, except from the model implementation (though we include its simplified version). **Most importantly, we base our code on PyTorch, since access to TPUs is limited.** Key features:
 - **Dataset:** Downloading and preprocessing of the C4 dataset happens in parallel with the training of the model.
 The C4 dataset is > 300GB, so it takes a couple of hours to download it and even longer to preprocess it.
-This codebase does it on the fly without any detrimental effect on the training loss (we haven't observed it, although it might happen with an old CPU (< 8 core) or a slow internet connection). **As a result, you can start pre-training right after downloading and setting up this repository.**
+This codebase does it on the fly without any detrimental effect on the training loss (we haven't observed it, although it might happen with an old CPU (< 8 core) or a slow internet connection). **As a result, you can initiate pre-training of your own T5 model within minutes.**
 - **Model Optimizer / LR Scheduler:** The original T5 uses a memory-efficient Adafactor optimizer.
 [A study on pre-training T5](https://huggingface.co/spaces/yhavinga/pre-training-dutch-t5-models), on the other hand, reports that training does not converge with AdamW.
 We analysed the source of this discrepancy with several ablations.
 Although there are many subtle differences between Adafactor and AdamW, what ensures the Adafactor convergence is [matrix-wise LR scaling by its root mean square (RMS)](https://github.com/huggingface/transformers/blob/main/src/transformers/optimization.py#L595).
 We augmented the AdamW implementation by RMS scaling and observed that it becomes **more stable during pre-training, achieves better validation loss, and is faster**.
 - **Exposure and simplicity:** We try to balance the implementation of the training pipeline by keeping it customisable while retaining a sufficient level of abstraction.
-We use the [HuggingFace Accelerator](https://huggingface.co/docs/accelerate/index) to implement operations like Checkpoint Saving, Gradient Accumulation and moving tensors to the correct devices.
+We use the [HuggingFace Accelerator](https://huggingface.co/docs/accelerate/index) to implement operations like Checkpoint Saving, Gradient Accumulation, Gradient Clipping, and moving tensors to the correct devices.
 We use [neptune.ai](https://neptune.ai) for experiment tracking and [hydra](https://hydra.cc/docs/intro/) for hyperparameter search.
-Apart from this, we expose the training loop, data preprocessing, etc.
+Apart from this, we expose a [simplified implementation](nanoT5/utils/t5_model.py) of T5 model, training loop, data preprocessing, etc.
-- **Efficiency:** We enable TF32 operations (Ampere GPUs) by default, use PyTorch 2.0 compile, and utilise all optimisations listed in established optimisation tutorials [#1](https://huggingface.co/docs/transformers/perf_train_gpu_one) [#2](https://pytorch.org/tutorials/recipes/recipes/tuning_guide.html).
+- **Efficiency:** We enable mixed-precision training (TF32/BF16), use PyTorch 2.0 compile, and utilise all optimisations listed in established optimisation tutorials [#1](https://huggingface.co/docs/transformers/perf_train_gpu_one) [#2](https://pytorch.org/tutorials/recipes/recipes/tuning_guide.html).

 ## Setup

-### Environment & Hardware:
+### Environment:

 ```
 git clone https://github.com/PiotrNawrot/nanoT5.git